DHenry7471/horus/README.md

 ## AI Agents

-Horus integrates with [claude_agents](https://github.com/DHenry7471/claude_agents) via a thin MCP client (`agents/run-agent.ts`).
-Agents run against the MCP server started from that repo — no agent logic lives in Horus itself.
+Horus integrates with agents from the [`@wutangbanger/claude-agents`](https://www.npmjs.com/package/@wutangbanger/claude-agents) npm package.
+Agent prompts are bundled into the package — no MCP server or separate repo checkout needed.

 | Agent   | Role                                      | Trigger                              |
 |---------|-------------------------------------------|--------------------------------------|